 Features: Vocano hot end, dual Z-axis (optional), BLTouch bed-leveling probe (optional), TMC2100 drivers (optional)

-License: The text of "TEVO Flash is Out! – Review the Facts of this 3D Printer" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "TEVO Flash Review – Editor’s Choice of Winter 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP